[Last updated September 25, 2024]

 Long-term care insurance policies and long-term care annuities share similarities, but they differ in multiple ways.
 See how they compare and if one is better for your long-term care planning efforts.

-Many people consider long-term care insurance helpful planning tools to pay for senior care.
-A long-term care annuity is another financial tool for planning to pay for senior care.
+Many people consider long-term care insurance a helpful planning tool to pay for senior care.
+A long-term care annuity is another option to help pay for senior care.
 While these products share similarities, they differ in a few key ways.
-To help you make a more informed decision on how you will finance long-term care for yourself or a loved one, we outline what you need to know about long-term care annuities and insurance policies.
+To help you make a more informed decision on how to finance long-term care for yourself or a loved one, we outline what you need to know about long-term care annuities and insurance policies.

 What is long-term care insurance?